 Total War: Warhammer 2 Vortex campaign

 This is where Warhammer II gets really interesting; this is a Total War campaign in which the goal isn’t territorial conquest.
-Not alone, anyway.
-We come to the New World at a time of crisis - just as the Great Vortex that has swirled above Ulthuan for millennia starts to fail.
+Not solely, anyway: we come to the New World at a time of crisis, just as the Great Vortex that has swirled above Ulthuan for millennia starts to fail.

-The High Elves and Lizardmen are trying to stabilise the Vortex, while the Dark Elves (and almost certainly the Skaven) are trying to disrupt it.
-Whomever you play, you'll pursue your goal by earning a special, secondary currency.
-We heard at E3 that this currency varies per race (for the Lizardmen, it will be sacred plaques), and you'll gain it in a number of ways.
-Certain regions on the map will be rich in it, so you'll want to capture them and invest in a building chain that produces the currency.
-Some quests will award it, and you'll find some by exploring ruins.
+The High Elves and Lizardmen are trying to stabilise the Vortex, while the Dark Elves and Skaven are trying to disrupt it, to claim its power.
+Whomever you play, you'll pursue your goal by earning a special, secondary currency, which will vary by race.
+Certain regions on the map will be rich in it, so you'll want to capture them and invest in a building chain that produces it.
+Some quests will award it, and you'll also find some by exploring ruins.

-From almost as soon as they announced Total War: Warhammer, CA have been clear that their ultimate goal is a trilogy of games whose maps will link together to create a unified campaign featuring all fifteen of the Warhammer races.
+From almost as soon as they announced Total War: Warhammer, CA have been clear that their ultimate goal is a trilogy of games whose maps will link together to create a unified campaign featuring all fifteen of the core races from Warhammer's eighth edition.
 The first step towards this will come via a free update for owners of both Warhammer I and II.
-It'll release shortly after the sequel launches, and add a second 'mega campaign' alongside the sequel's Vortex campaign and the original's Old World campaign, which will remain as it is now.
+It'll release shortly after the sequel does, and add a second 'mega campaign' alongside the sequel's Vortex campaign and the original's Old World campaign, which will remain as it is now.

-However, the mega campaign will drop some of the narrative elements from the Warhammer I and II campaigns.
-CA say it won't feature the Vortex objectives, and it may not feature the Chaos invasions that distinguished the Old World campaign (that's an educated guess by us).
+The mega campaign will drop some of the narrative elements from the Warhammer I and II campaigns.
+It won't feature the Vortex objectives, and it may not feature the Chaos invasions that distinguished the Old World campaign (that's an educated guess by us).
 But it will combine the territories and races from both, as well as from any DLC you've bought, in an epic sandbox campaign that'll play more like classic Total War.

-Sinclair also told us that capital settlements in each province will have eight building slots, rather than six, and that some new buildings have been added: "a lot [more] areas now have legendary buildings that can only be built in that region, and that's when you get some really strong units and powerful abilities."
+Speaking of which, designer Mark Sinclair told us that capital settlements in each province will have eight building slots, rather than six, and that some new buildings have been added: "a lot [more] areas now have legendary buildings that can only be built in that region, and that's when you get some really strong units and powerful abilities."
 This should result in way more building configurations across your empire.

 "It’s almost like we’re turning it into a hobby," says Hall.
 "We want this game, Warhammer I, to be almost like a living game."
 He's quick to talk down comparisons with so-called service games like League of Legends, "but we’ve got to make sure that these races that were first designed in 2014 are going to be competitive with what we bring out in Warhammer III," so expect restrospective updates to be a regular thing.
 "That helps us ensure it’s gonna stay on the digital shelf for a while, so it makes business sense, too."